Binariado/Binariado/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=binariado&" alt="binariado" /></p>

-👨‍💻 All of my projects are available at [https://github.com/Binariado/Binariado/blob/main/PORTAFOLIO.es.md](https://github.com/Binariado/Binariado/blob/main/PORTAFOLIO.es.md)

----
-This portfolio is constantly evolving.
-Feel free to contact me if you want to talk about a project, collaborate on an idea or just chat about technology.

 <!--
 **Binariado/Binariado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.